qiime2-graveyard/rfcs/0000-template.md

 This is the bulk of the RFC.
 Explain the design in enough detail for somebody familiar with QIIME 2 to implement.
 You should expect to include concrete examples of how the feature is used.
+Prototyping your ideas before writing this section is highly encouraged, and can serve as a useful discussion aid during review.
+This can be done in a new GitHub repository, in a branch of a fork of the relevant QIIME 2 repository, or anywhere else that is appropriate for the RFC.
+QIIME 2 was built following a [series](https://github.com/biocore/metoo) of [prototypes](https://github.com/caporaso-lab/q2d2) which were hugely beneficial to the initial design, and we expect you will benefit from the process, too.

 # How We Teach This